dbouget/mri_brain_tumor_segmentation/README.md

 ![Dual attention guided U-Net architecture](resources/images/DAGUNet-Arch.png)

 ## 2. Installation
+The following steps have been tested on Ubuntu machines, it might not work as is on Windows.
 ### a.
 Python
 The Python virtual environment can be setup using the following commands: